TobyFrank/cs124-lab2/design/design.md

 The main design alternative was keeping the flag dropdown bar.
 However, we decided to go with clicks to change flag priority, which is a cleaner design with less clicks after conducting user testing.

+Fifth Lab:

+The biggest change was switching from priority flags to exclamation points for a more universally understood priority distinction.
+This came about as more users noted that the priority flag colors were not clear for identifying priority level.
+We also made numerous changes regarding understanding rules and what users and shared users should or should not be able to do.
+We realized that shared users should be able to edit and add tasks, since if Toby and I were to share a task list for CS124, we'd want to both be able to add, edit, and check tasks when completed.

 <br><br>
 ### 3. User Testing